rubyonracetracks/howto_create_gem/README.md

 # Creating a Gem

-This [Ruby on Racetracks](http://www.rubyonracetracks.com/) document walks you through the process of starting a new gem.
+This [Ruby on Racetracks](http://www.rubyonracetracks.com/) document walks you through all of the important details in the process of starting a new gem.
 Starting a new gem is not difficult, but there are numerous details to take care of.
+This document delves into more detail than most tutorials, but the result is higher quality work.

 ## Prerequisites
 * You should complete the Docker Tutorial from [Ruby on Racetracks](http://www.rubyonracetracks.com/tutorials.html).